 First impressions count

 A recent study has shown that we form long-lasting first impressions of people in less than a minute.
 Similarly, potential buyers will quickly form an impression of your home as they arrive.
 You can maximize your home’s ‘curb appeal’ by ensuring that the yard is clean and tidy, the lawn is mowed, and any obstructions such as kids’ bikes etc, are stored away.
-It also creates a great impression if the entrance is colorful; blooming flowers or a freshly painted front door make a great impact.
+It also creates a great impression if the entrance is colorful; blooming flowers, a Blooming Sun Cactus Watercolor Painting or a freshly painted front door make a great impact.

 Sell the dream